MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/jdbc-config-troubleshoot.md

 #### GUI

-To set the CLASSPATH using GUI, follow these steps:
+To set `CLASSPATH` using the GUI, follow these steps:

-1. Open the **Control Panel** and select **System and Security**.
+1. Open **Control Panel** and select **System and Security**.

 1. Select **System** > **Advanced system settings**.

-1. Select **Environment Variables** > **New**, and enter *CLASSPATH* as the variable name.
+1. Select **Environment Variables** > **New**, and then enter *CLASSPATH* as the variable name.

 1. Select **Edit** and enter *.;C:\sqljdbc_12.4\enu\mssql-jdbc-12.4.0.jre8.jar* as the variable value.

 1. Select **OK**.

-### Connection strings with passed in credentials
+### Connection strings with passed-in credentials

-Connection strings with passed in credentials refers to a connection string that includes authentication credentials (such as username and password) as parameters or values within the string.
-When a program connects to a database or another service, it needs to provide authentication information to establish a secure connection.
+A connection string with passed-in credentials refers to a connection string that includes authentication credentials (such as username and password) as parameters or values within the string.
+When a program connects to a database or other service, it needs to provide authentication information to establish a secure connection.

 The following connection string shows an example of how to connect to a SQL Server database based on the authentication mode you want to use:

-#### SQL Server Authentication
+#### SQL Server authentication

 Connection string = `jdbc:sqlserver://<ServerName>:<PortNum>;user=<MySQLAuthAccount>;password=<MyPassword>;trustServerCertificate=true;`

-#### Windows AD Authentication without integrated security
+#### Windows AD authentication without integrated security

 Connection string = `jdbc:sqlserver://ServerName:Port;user=<MyADAuthAccount>;password=<MyPassword>;Domain=<MyDomain>;trustServerCertificate=true;javaAuthentication=NTLM`

-#### Windows AD Authentication with Kerberos and without integrated security
+#### Windows AD authentication with Kerberos and without integrated security

 Connection string = `jdbc:sqlserver://ServerName:Port;user=<MyADAuthAccount>;password=<MyPassword>;Domain=<MyDomain>;trustServerCertificate=true;javaAuthentication=JavaKerberos`

 #### Integrated NTLM connection

-In this kind of connection, client machine must be on a windows domain.
+In this kind of connection, the client machine must be in a Windows domain.

 The *mssql-jdbc_auth-\<version\>-\<arch\>.dll* file must be in the following paths: